 The LeMonds visit Kristy’s head teacher at the school.

-In addition, the Kristy LeMond Memorial Fund donated 15 Nexus tablets, one for each English Opens Doors Program Regional Representative in every region of Chile.
-Our EODP staff uses these resources to capture meaningful teaching moments of the volunteers as well as perform more effectively as they travel to support the volunteers and schools within the regions.
-Also, through the amazing generosity of Bananagrams US, the LeMonds have gifted the English Opens Doors Program with 200 Bananagrams®, which was a game that Kristy and her students at Colegio Paula Montal loved to use in the classroom.
-Kristy left her Bananagrams® at her school when she left and during her family’s visit to the school, the Bananagrams® were still in the classroom where she volunteered.
-The Bananagrams® were donated to 200 schools receiving volunteers in 2017 so they can utilize them in their classes and engage their students in learning English the way Kristy had done.
+In addition, the Kristy LeMond Memorial Fund is donating 15 Nexus tablets, one for each English Opens Doors Program Regional Representative in every region of Chile.
+Our EODP staff will use these resources to capture meaningful teaching moments of the volunteers as well as perform more effectively as they travel to support the volunteers and schools within the regions.
+Also, through the amazing generosity of Bananagrams US, the LeMonds are gifting the English Opens Doors Program with 200 Bananagrams®, which was a game that Kristy and her students at Colegio Paula Montal loved to use in the classroom.
+Kristy left her Bananagrams® at her school when she left and during her family´s visit to the school, the Bananagrams® were still in the classroom where she volunteered.
+The Bananagrams® will be donated to 200 schools receiving volunteers in 2015 so they can utilize them in their classes and engage their students in learning English the way Kristy had done.

 Kristy’s students use Bananagrams to give her a sweet message.